awsdocs/aws-elemental-mediapackage-user-guide/doc_source/getting-started.md

 ## Prerequisites<a name="create-iam"></a>

 Before you can use AWS Elemental MediaPackage, you need an AWS account and the appropriate permissions to access, view, and edit AWS Elemental MediaPackage components\.
-Complete the steps in [[ERROR] BAD/MISSING LINK TEXT](setting-up.md), and then return to this tutorial\.
+Complete the steps in [Setting Up AWS Elemental MediaPackage](setting-up.md), and then return to this tutorial\.

 ## Step 1: Access AWS Elemental MediaPackage<a name="access-emp"></a>